pact-foundation/docs.pact.io/website/docs/pact_broker/advanced_topics/matrix_selectors.md

 * `pacticipant` (String) - the name of the pacticipant (application)
 * `version` (String) - the version number
 * `branch` (String) - the name of the pacticipant version branch
-* `mainBranch` (Boolean, default falsey) - whether or not the version(s) described are from the main branch of the pacticipant, as set in the `mainBranch` property of the `pacticipant` resource.
+* `mainBranch` (Boolean) - whether or not the version(s) described are from the main branch of the pacticipant, as set in the `mainBranch` property of the `pacticipant` resource.
 * `environment` (String) - the name of the environment that the pacticipant version is deployed to
 * `tag` (String) - the name of the pacticipant version tag (supersede by branch and environments)
-* `latest` (Boolean, default falsey) - used in conjuction with other properties to indicate whether the selector is describing the *latest* version from a branch/with a tag/for a pacticipant, or all of them.
+* `latest` (Boolean) - used in conjuction with other properties to indicate whether the selector is describing the *latest* version from a branch/with a tag/for a pacticipant, or all of them.
 Note that when used with tags, the "latest" is calculated using the creation date of the pacticipant version, NOT the creation date of the tag.

 ## Selector examples